jamesqo/cisco-webapp-api/README.md

 # cisco-webapp-api

 This repo contains the API implementation of the web app.
+It uses the PRAW client in order to get the top articles for a given subreddit, trims unneeded fields, then returns the result in JSON.

 ## Frameworks Used